Wisconsin Vote Reports

 Prohibiting Sex Mutilation Against Children

-AB465 Prohibiting Sex Mutilation Against Children (passed 63 to 34 on 10/12/2023).
-Prohibits “gender transition medical intervention” for individuals under 18 years of age.
+Prohibits "gender transition medical intervention" for individuals under 18 years of age.

 -